 De Beers told its audience: if you want your romance to last forever, put a diamond ring on it.

 With this tagline, De Beers broadened the market for diamonds.
-Diamond rings were now owned not just by the wealthy elite, but by anyone that could afford them.
+Diamond rings are now owned not just by the wealthy elite, but by anyone that could afford them.

 17. General Electric: Imagination at Work.